Maggione/DeepRec/README.md

        unzip ml-100k.zip
        python ML-100K2Libffm.py
        ```
-  2. Edit the corresponding configuration file in [/config/exDeepFM.yaml](https://github.com/zhfzhmsra/DeepRec/tree/master/config/exDeepFM.yaml), and then run the following command to override the actually used configuration file.
+  2. Edit the corresponding configuration file in [/config/exDeepFM.yaml](https://github.com/zhfzhmsra/DeepRec/tree/master/config/exDeepFM.yaml) for both training and testing, and then run the following command to override the actually used configuration file.
        ```
        cp config/exDeepFM.yaml config/network.yaml
        ```
   3. Train the model using the following command.
-The first argv element is the directory name for the results.
-For example, it will create /cache/exDeepFM directory to save your cache file, /checkpoint/exDeepFM to save your trained model, /logs/exDeepFM to save your training log.
+The first argv element ("exDeepFM_Model_1") is the directory name for the results.
+For example, it will create /cache/exDeepFM_Model_1 directory to save your cache file, /checkpoint/exDeepFM_Model_1 to save your trained model, /logs/exDeepFM_Model_1 to save your training log.
 The second argv element is about the mode.
 If you want to train a model, you choose "train".
 If you want to infer results, you choose "infer".
        ```
-       python mainArg.py exDeepFM train
+       python mainArg.py exDeepFM_Model_1 train
        ```
   4. Infer the result.
-Configure which trained model you would like to use for inference in [/config/network.yaml](https://github.com/zhfzhmsra/DeepRec/tree/master/config/network.yaml), and then run:
+Given the trained model in /checkpoint/exDeepFM_Model_1 in step 3, and then run:
        ```
-       python mainArg.py exDeepFM infer
+       python mainArg.py exDeepFM_Model_1 infer
        ```

 ## **Benchmark Results**